 Resources

-Professional learning through the Centre for Higher Education Studies
+The Centre for Higher Education Studies

-Professional learning opportunities are promoted directly to High Ability Practice Leaders (HAPLs) as well as through the regular School Update and through the CHES webpage.
+Professional learning opportunities are promoted directly to high ability practice leaders (HAPLs) as well as through the regular School Update and through the CHES webpage.

 Webinars on the Student Excellence Program

 Regular after-school webinars are held for HAPLs, school leaders and teachers on the Student Excellence Program.
-Sessions feature insights and guidance from Virtual School Victoria (VSV), facilitators of the Victorian High-Ability program (VHAP), and providers within the Victorian Challenge and Enrichment Series (VCES).
+Sessions feature insights and guidance from Virtual School Victoria (VSV), facilitators of the Victorian High-Ability Program (VHAP), and providers within the Victorian Challenge and Enrichment Series (VCES).

 Additional enrichment and extension opportunities